CFDB - Cystic Fibrosis DataBase

 Unresolved questions

-Important questions, such as the influence of prophylaxis on antibiotic resistance patterns and on patient survival, will remain unanswered.
-The polymicrobial nature of CF lung infection is increasingly appreciated.
-Subjects with CF with good lung function host greater lung microbial diversity compared to their counterparts with poorer lung function or who experience frequent exacerbations.
-The effect of prophylactic antibiotics upon this complex ecosystem is unknown.
-It may be that chronic exposure to prophylactic antibiotics disrupts the fecal and/or respiratory microbiome, providing a favourable ecosystem for opportunistic bacteria like P. aeruginosa.
+Important questions, such as the impact of prophylaxis on antibiotic resistance patterns and patient survival, remain unanswered.
+The polymicrobial nature of CF lung infection is increasingly recognized.
+People with CF who have preserved lung function harbor greater microbial diversity in the airways than those with poorer lung function or more frequent exacerbations.
+The effect of prophylactic antibiotics on this complex ecosystem remains unknown.
+Chronic exposure to prophylactic antibiotics may disrupt the fecal and/or respiratory microbiome, potentially creating a favorable environment for opportunistic pathogens such as P. aeruginosa.

-These issues can only be addressed by long-term follow-up studies, with careful bacteriological and clinical surveillance.
-It may be that a randomised intervention with antibiotic prophylaxis coupled with data collection via the existing CF registries might provide a suitable model for future research.
+These issues can only be adequately addressed through long-term follow-up studies with careful bacteriological and clinical surveillance.
+Randomized interventions evaluating antibiotic prophylaxis, coupled with systematic data collection through existing CF registries, may represent a suitable model for future research.